DecFR/DecFR/README.md

 - ⚡ Fun fact: ...
 -->

-Student.
+I'm a student of university.\n
-Learning Java and Python
+Learning Java and Python.